elypia/open-agreements/src/open-copyright-transfer-agreement-1.0/open-copyright-transfer-agreement-1.0.md

-b) In return, the Beneficiary will grant the non-exclusive right of republications of the Intellectual Property to the Authors including the right to publish the Intellectual Property to their own website(s) and social media, and reference or use parts of the Intellectual Property for future work.
+b) In return, the Beneficiary will grant the non-exclusive right of republications of the Intellectual Property to the Authors including the right to publish the Intellectual Property to their website(s) and social media, and reference or use parts of the Intellectual Property for future work.